haskell-miso/miso-reactive/README.md

 Under the hood this is done through a broadcast `TChan`, to synchronize the `IORef model` of various `Component`.
 This is accomplished without imposing a recursive interface on end users (`miso` handles all the recursion under the hood).

 This is similar to [React props](https://react.dev/learn/passing-props-to-a-component), where a parent component can pass properties to its descendants, and they will inherit any changes the parent makes to that "prop".
 The difference with `miso` is that we accomplish this in a declarative way using `Lens` to synchronize state.
 This allows us to keep the `View` pure, and retain the isomorphism property.
 Furthermore, `miso` takes it a step further and allows declarative upstream communication with the `parent`.
 Whereas in React a callback would need to be passed to the child to invoke parent model changes, creating a more convoluted programming model.
 A bidirectional synch can also be established between `parent` and `child` using the `(<-->)` combinator.
 This can allow sibling communication, where the `parent` is used as a proxy (as seen in the [example](https://reactive.haskell-miso.org)).

-Lastly, this is all done in a type-safe way. `Component` is now parameterized by `parent`, which is the type of the ancestor's `model` ("reactive variable").
-This gives us type-safe, reactive `Component` composition.

 ## Development